 How to Save the Lives of Native Cavity Nesting Birds

 We continue to learn . . . after decades of monitoring Blue Bird boxes, I have the following conclusions about saving the lives of our native birds from the murdering, aggressive, non-native House Sparrow.
-If you find the aggressors nesting in your nesting box try these techniques.
+Try these techniques if you find the aggressors nesting in your nesting box.

 - Move the floor of the nesting box to within 3 inches of the bottom of the entrance hole.
 This has been 100% effective for me.